First Union: CoreStates

 In April 1998, First Union acquired CoreStates Financial Corporation, headquartered in Philadelphia.
 At the time, this was the largest merger in U.S. banking history.

 CoreStates traced its history to 1781 and the Bank of North America, the first bank chartered in the United States.
 Once the merger finalized, First Union claimed 1781 as its founding date.
-It continued to operate The Bank of North America's first branch at Sixth and Chestnut in Philadelphia which opened in 1782.
-It is now the longest continuously operated branch in America, and is now part of Wells Fargo through multiple subsequent mergers.
+It continued to operate The Bank of North America's first branch at 6th and Chestnut streets in Philadelphia, which opened in 1782.
+It is now the longest continuously operated branch in the nation, and is part of Wells Fargo through multiple subsequent mergers.

 The acquisition of CoreStates brought problems.
 Many of these arose when First Union attempted to integrate the CoreStates and First Union computer systems too rapidly.
 Initially, CoreStates’ tellers received insufficient training with the new First Union systems and the two systems were unable to communicate with each other.
 This led to problems with account access and payments not correctly applied to loans.

 Bowles Hollowell Conner

-First Union acquired Bowles Hollowell Conner & Co. on April 30, 1998 adding to its merger and acquisition, high yield, leveraged finance, equity underwriting, private placement, loan syndication, risk management, and public finance capabilities.
+First Union acquired Bowles Hollowell Conner & Co. on April 30, 1998, adding to its merger and acquisition, high yield, leveraged finance, equity underwriting, private placement, loan syndication, risk management, and public finance capabilities.